JonathanDZ/TF-FaSNet/README.md

 ## Dataset

 The model is evaluated on a simulated 6-mic circular array dataset.
-The data generation script is availiable at [here](https://github.com/yluo42/TAC/tree/master/data).
+The data generation script is available at [here](https://github.com/yluo42/TAC/tree/master/data).

 ## Model configurations